Hollywood women form Time's Up, a coalition to fight sexual misconduct

 "This is a workers rights issue, and we really need to find solidarity amongst us to look across all industries to figure out how to harness our collective power," said Mónica Ramírez, president of Alianza Nacional de Campesinas.

 When Hollywood women began last fall to report their experiences with abusive employers, many of the farmworkers understood the shame, guilt and voicelessness that the accusers described, Ramírez said.
-At the same time, the disclosures showed the farmworkers that these rich, famous women needed their help.
+At the same time, the disclosures showed the farmworkers that these rich, famous women weren't alone.
 That led to the Alianza's letter, in which the group told the Hollywood women: "We believe and stand with you."

 That, in turn, triggered private conversations with advocates in Hollywood about a partnership in a broader effort to support victims, advocate for justice against perpetrators and push for legislative reforms in statehouses and Washington D.C., Ramírez said.
 Dozens of Alianza members participated in a Hollywood-organized "Take Back the Workplace" march on Nov.
 12.